-Our tour guide, Ivana, is a native of Dubrovnik born in 1992 in the middle of the siege.
+Our free walking tour guide, Ivana, is a native of Dubrovnik born in 1992 in the middle of the siege.
 She was extremely knowledgeable about Dubrovnik and the history of the entire region.
-Being born during the war and having lived here for her entire life, she had personal touch that’s rare to find.
+Being born during the war and having lived here for her entire life, she had a personal touch that’s rare to find.
 So we ended up taking two tours with her – one on old history and one on the recent war in the Balkans.

 Their primary rival has always been and still is Venice.
 It was even under Venice rule between 1205-1358!
 So much so that the Main Street of Dubrovnik is called Stradun, meaning big ugly street in Venician language.
-The republic of Venice attacked Dubrovnik over and over but could not take over for centuries> Dubrovnik had two things that protected it – the mighty wall around Dubrovnik and the smart rulers.
+The Republic of Venice attacked Dubrovnik over and over but could not take over for centuries> Dubrovnik had two things that protected it – the mighty wall around Dubrovnik and the smart rulers.

 In those times Ottomans ruled much of Eastern Europe but did not rule Dubrovnik.
 The shrewd leaders of Dubrovnik made a deal with the Ottomans that for a small annual fee, Ottomans will protect Dubrovnik.
 Ottomans kept their word while they were in power.

 Dubrovnik saw other calamities e.g. the many earthquakes!
-In particular the earthquake of 1667 was the worst.
+In particular, the earthquake of 1667 was the worst.
 Half the city’s population perished in the earthquake.
 Almost every structure collapsed but The Wall survived.

 The city was rebuilt in the Baroque style.
 Because of that, the city looks so much the same and beautiful.
 The only non-Baroque style building is a church built to protect Dubrovnik from earthquakes.
 Famously, it’s the only building that survived the 1667 earthquake.

-In 1808 Dubrovnik, weakened by the earthquake, finally lost to Nepolean and was ruled by him until his decline in 1815.
+In 1808 Dubrovnik, weakened by the earthquake, finally lost to Napoleon and was ruled by him until his decline in 1815.
 Thereafter it became part of the Austro-Hungarian empire.
 Later it became part of Croatia and has been ever since.